SensingClues/OpenEars/README.md

 After copying you must adapt the definition in ~/openears/devicehive-dev/audio/params.py.
 Adjust YOUTUBE_CHECKPOINT_FILE,	CLASS_LABELS_INDICES and maybe PREDICTIONS_COUNT_LIMIT.
 If in doubt about the PREDICTIONS_COUNT_LIMIT, contact the supplier of the model.

+## Upgrading
+If you want to upgrade your installation, goto ~/openears and execute: `git pull`

+_Note: we do our best to keep backwards compatible, but please contact us before doing this_

 ## Running
 #### To process prerecorded wav file